sybrew/the-seo-framework/readme.txt

 	* All other scripts have increased in size, since we now barely rely on jQuery.
 Vanilla JS tends to grow more code since there's not a single function that does everything.
 	* Our scripts can no longer invoke "are you sure"-change listeners.
 You'll have to manually input or change something to invoke that.
 		* We always thought that we could at some point make a vital input-change for you in the browser, but we never did, nor do we think we ever will.
 We handle sanitization on the server, which is much neater.
-		* Moreover, if we do make such a change, we have hooks that invoke this for us.
+		* Moreover, if we do make such a change, we have methods that set the warning programmatically.

 **For translators:**